 - 1. To raise the standard of speaking and listening, reading and writing across our school; - 2.
 To provide pupils with a range of relevant and purposeful opportunities to develop their ability to read, understand and engage with various types of text for enjoyment and learning; - 3.
 To enable children to communicate using written language effectively, making and shaping text appropriately, according to context, purpose, reader or audience. - 4.
 To improve the planning, drafting and editing of their written work; - 5.
 To teach children phonics through a structured programme in order to support their reading and writing; - 6.
 To enable pupils to express and communicate meaning in spoken language, listening to and interpreting what others say and matching style and response to audience, context and purpose; - 7.
-To improve the presentation of their written work via the use of a standardised handwriting policy across the school- see back three pages for handwriting exemplars.
+To improve the presentation of their written work via the use of a standardised handwriting policy across the school- this is based on the Twinkl Handwriting Scheme.